Alabama is home to various species of hawks, each with unique characteristics.

 9. Northern Goshawk

 The adult male has yellow eyes, and the female has brown eyes.
 The Northern Goshawk can be found in coniferous and mixed forests with open hunting spaces.
-They feed mainly on small mammals and birds but take other prey, such as reptiles, amphibians, and even insects.
+It feeds mainly on small mammals and birds but also takes other prey, such as reptiles, amphibians, and even insects.

 The Northern Goshawk nests in tall trees near the tops of forested hills.
 The nest is usually made of sticks, bark, moss, and twigs and is lined with softer grasses, feathers, and fur.
 During the breeding season, males perform spectacular aerial courtship displays.